simonchauvin/2DNaiveViableLookingNBodySystemGenerator/README.md

 - Distribute the N bodies on the screen (all bodies are at the apoapsis).
 - Find the center of mass of the system formed by the N bodies.
 - Generate an elliptical orbit for each body.

-# Issues
-- Planets can crash into each other.